Greater white-fronted goose: Origin of migration

 Midcontinental white-fronted geese in North America have many breeding areas and each group in each breeding area differs in its migration time and wintering location.
-There are six breeding areas, including interior Alaska, the North Slope of Alaska, western Northwest Territories, western Nunavut, central Nunavut, and eastern Nunavut.
+The six breeding areas include interior Alaska and Alaska's North Slope, western Northwest Territories, western Nunavut, central Nunavut, and eastern Nunavut.
 These spatial differences lead to different departure times for white-fronted geese leaving their breeding areas.
 Birds from interior Alaska start migrating earlier during autumn and fly farther south to winter.
 Due to their migration, white-fronted geese are commonly sought after by waterfowl hunters, all across the country.

 A technique using stable isotope analysis from a white-fronted goose has shown promise in providing a way to determine the migratory route birds take from their wintering to breeding grounds.

+Recognition

+An art installation and sundial at the Royal Society for the Protection of Birds (RSPB)'s Loch Lomond nature reserve in Scotland celebrates the birds' winter migratory visits to the area.
+Installed in 2023, it represents the white-fronted and other geese who winter there.
+The RSPB estimates that 1.3% of the world's population of Greenland White-fronted Geese can be found there each October.